tidalmigrations/machine_stats/unix/README.md

 ```

 This directory contains scripts for both Window version and the version for
-Unix-like systems, we need the latter, so let's switch to the appropriate
+Unix-like systems.
+We need the latter, so let's switch to the appropriate
 directory:

 ```